cerb/cerb.github.io/_docs/getting_started/interface.md

 You can quickly view and filter records of any type from the [search](/docs/search/) menu in the top right.
 Each search popup is a temporary [workspace](/docs/workspaces/).

+The search menu automatically suggests record types based on your recent activity.
+You can pin specific record types to the search menu by clicking on your name in the top right and clicking **Settings >> Search**.

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/ui/search.png">
 </div>

 ## Setup

-If you're an administrator, you'll see a [Setup](/docs/setup/) link in the far right of the top navbar.
+If you're an administrator, you'll see a [Setup](/docs/setup/) link at the end of navbar.

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/setup/setup_menus.png" class="screenshot">